St1ngLeR/CDReplayToTrack/README.md

 To extract a track, select the replay file and then click on "*Extract*".
 For faster extraction, you can use the "Drag-and-drop" feature and thus the track will be extracted in the folder with the replay file.
 ## TODO:
 - Fix track name detection for Steam Workshop tracks

+## 3rd-party plugins
+The application is using [Costura.Fody](https://github.com/Fody/Costura/) to compile all resources into a single executable file.